 You’re not limited to these examples above, ROUND can be used with almost any function.

 ROUND to the nearest 5 cents

 What say you priced products in 5 cent increments, but you found that when you marked up the cost price you often ended up with an amount that didn’t end in a 5 or a whole number.
 Take the example below where the selling price calculates at $9.96, but you have to price it at $9.95 or $10.00.

 You can use the ROUND functions here too.

 By dividing the calculation by 5 cents (0.05) and rounding it to 0 decimal places, you can then multiply it by 5 cents (0.05) to get the correct amount.

 If you wanted to round to the nearest 50 cents you would just replace the two instances of 0.05 with 0.50.

 Alternatively you could use the CEILING or FLOOR functions to do this, but that’s a lesson for another day.

 Did you find this useful, or did it open a can of worms?
 Let us know by leaving a comment.

-Share the knowledge with your friends and colleagues on Twitter, Facebook etc. using the shortcuts below.
+Share the knowledge with your friends and colleagues on Twitter, Facebook, Google+, LinkedIn etc.